cadmiumcr/cadmium/README.md

 # Cadmium

 Cadmium is a Natrual Language Processing (NLP) library for Crystal.
-Invluded are classes and modules for tokenizing, inflecting, stemming, and creating n-grams with much more to come.
+Included are classes and modules for tokenizing, inflecting, stemming, and creating n-grams with much more to come.

 It's still in early development, but tests are being written as I go so hopefully it will be somewhat stable.